novoalab/nanoRMS/README.md

 ## Before running the code:

-### Run Nanopolish on your FAST5: getting per-read current intensities
+### 1. Run Nanopolish on your FAST5: getting per-read current intensities
-Before you start, you first need to run **Nanopolish index** **Nanopolish eventalign** on the raw FAST5 reads using the following command line:
+Before you start, you first need to run **Nanopolish index** and **Nanopolish eventalign** on the raw FAST5 reads using the following command line:

 ```bash
 nanopolish index -d fast5_file fastq_file -s sequencing_summary_file